Thabo Mokone

-Thabo Andrew Mokone is a South African politician and businessman.
+Thabo Andrew Mokone (born 16 May 1968) is a South African politician and businessman.
 As a member of the African National Congress, he was elected to the Limpopo Provincial Legislature in 2019.
 He was appointed Member of the Executive Council (MEC) for Economic Development, Environment and Tourism shortly after his election.
 In October 2022, Mokone became MEC for Agriculture and Rural Development.

 Background

 Mokone has a Bachelor of Arts (BA) in Education and a post-graduate qualification in Project Management.
 He holds a qualification in construction from the Construction Education and Training Authority (CETA).
 He has also served on the boards of the Road Agency Limpopo, the Huric Non-Governmental Organization and the Limpopo Economic Development Agency.

 ANC Provincial Executive Committee Member

 Mokone is a member of the African National Congress.
 He serves on the party's Provincial Executive Committee in Limpopo.
 Following his re-election as a member of the PEC at the ANC's provincial elective conference in June 2018, the PEC elected him to serve on the Provincial Working Committee (PWC), the party's highest decision-making body in the province.
 Mokone was then named convenor of the party's sub-committee on Legislature and Governance.
 In August 2018, Mokone was appointed by the ANC to serve on a team to investigate ways to avoid the liquidation of VBS Bank, including the possibility of incorporating the bank into the Limpopo Economic Development Agency (LEDA).
 The bank was ultimately liquidated.